He's Just Not That into You (film)

-He's Just Not That into You is a 2009 American-German romantic comedy-drama film directed by Ken Kwapis, based on Greg Behrendt and Liz Tuccillo's 2004 self-help book of the same name.
+He's Just Not That into You is a 2009 romantic comedy-drama film directed by Ken Kwapis, based on Greg Behrendt and Liz Tuccillo's 2004 self-help book.
 It follows nine people and their varying romantic problems.
 Gigi, a common thread amongst the characters, is followed more closely than the other eight and has a more developed storyline as she consistently misreads all of her romantic partners' behaviors.
 She meets Alex, who helps her to interpret signs given to her by her dates.

 The film stars an ensemble cast of Ben Affleck, Jennifer Aniston, Drew Barrymore, Jennifer Connelly, Kevin Connolly, Bradley Cooper, Ginnifer Goodwin, Scarlett Johansson, and Justin Long.
 The film was produced by New Line Cinema and Flower Films, the production company owned by Barrymore, who is also the film's executive producer.

 Production began in Baltimore in 2007.
 The film was released on February 6, 2009, by Warner Bros.
 Pictures to mixed reviews.
 It grossed $27.7 million on its opening weekend and over $178.8 million worldwide.

 Plot

 Gigi, Conor and Alex

-In Baltimore, Gigi repeatedly misreads the romantic interest of her dates.

 Following a tepid date with real estate agent Conor Barry, Gigi is befriended by bar owner Alex, who suggests she misinterprets romantic signals.
-As their friendship continues, Gigi interprets his helpfulness as a sign he is attracted to her, but Alex rebuffs her, chastising her for ignoring his advice.
+As their friendship continues, she interprets his helpfulness as a sign he is attracted to her.
+Alex rebuffs Gigi, chastising her for ignoring his advice.

 As Gigi moves on from Alex, he realizes he is in love with her.
-After leaving several unanswered messages, Alex arrives at Gigi's apartment after she returns from a date, and declares his love and they end up kissing.
+After leaving several unanswered messages, he arrives at Gigi's apartment after her return from a date, declares his love and they end up kissing.